microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/watermarkprotectionvalues.md

 Indicates whether a watermark is enabled for different content types.

-Enable any of these flags indicates that a watermark has been enabled for this particular meeting.
+These flags indicate indicate that a watermark is been enabled for this particular meeting.
 Any clients that don't support watermarks will have a restricted (audio-only) experience in the meeting.

 ## Properties